 ● 9 out of 10 people are happy with their Medicare Supplements.

-+ Providers submit their charge for your treatment to the MediCare claims administrator.
+● There is no provider office charge!
+The provider submits their charge for your treatment to the MediCare claims administrator.

-+ The supplement company also mails you an explanation of their payments.
+● Your supplement company also mails you an explanation of their payments.

 [Confusing since the parts of MediCare also have letter names. ]

 -> can vary considerably from what other companies charge for the same plan.

 ● Plan N - One company offers N for over $100 a month less than their full coverage F.

 -> a $20 co-pay for each MD office visit;

 -> a $50 co-pay if any emergency room visits.

-+ Each calendar year an individual pays their providers the first $2,300 (for 2019) of any treatment received.
+-> An individual pays, at the beginning of each calendar year, their providers the first $2,350 (for 2020) of any treatment received.